Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 - workers entering with protective gear

-Step Three — Remove Contaminated Materials (NOT bleach)
+Step Three: Remove Contaminated Materials

 This is the biggest misunderstanding in remediation.
-You cannot “kill” your way out of mold.
+You cannot kill your way out of mold.
 You must remove the reservoirs.

 The Surviving Mold standard requires: